nibralab/joomla-architecture/command-structure.md

 When it is asked to run, it creates a **CommandProcessor**, which will handle the execution of the command.
 Just before the command is executed, the processor triggers the `beforeExecute` event.

-On the **onBeforeExecute** event, an ACL plugin could check, whether or not the current user is permitted to execute the command.
+On the `beforeExecute` event, an ACL plugin could check, whether or not the current user is permitted to execute the command.
+The **Command** and the component, it belongs to, can (and should) be completely ACL agnostic.
-A component does not contain ACL specific code.
-However, *any* component is covered by the ACL plugin.
+However, the **Command** is covered by the ACL plugin due to the **CommandProcessor**, as any other command is.

 Since the **Command** knows everything it need to execute, an arbitrary class can be used as a model.
 There is no limitation.